 Programmable heat pump thermostats are available today from most heat pump manufacturers and their representatives.
 Unlike conventional thermostats, these thermostats achieve savings from temperature setback during unoccupied periods, or overnight.
-Although this is accomplished in different ways by different manufacturers, the heat pump brings the house back to the desired temperature level with or without minimal supplementary heating.
+Although accomplished in different ways by different manufacturers, the heat pump brings the house back to the desired temperature level with or without minimal supplementary heating.
 For those accustomed to thermostat setback and programmable thermostats, this may be a worthwhile investment.
-Other features available with some of these electronic thermostats include the following:
+Other features available on some of these electronic thermostats includes:

-- Programmable control to allow for user selection of automatic heat pump or fan-only operation, by time of day and day of the week. - Improved temperature control, as compared to conventional thermostats. - No need for outdoor thermostats, as the electronic thermostat calls for supplementary heat only when needed. - No need for an outdoor thermostat control on add-on heat pumps.
+- Programmable control to allow for user selection of automatic heat pump or fan-only operation, by time of day and day of the week. - Improved temperature control, as compared to conventional thermostats. - Outdoor thermostats are no longer required, as the electronic thermostat calls for supplementary heat only when needed. - The ability to eliminate the need for an outdoor thermostat control on add-on heat pumps.

-Setback savings of 10 percent are possible, with one setback period of eight hours each day in most Canadian locations.
-Two such periods per day can result in savings of 15 to 20 percent.
+Setback savings of 10 per cent are possible, with one setback period of eight hours each day in most Canadian locations.
+Two such periods per day can result in savings of 15 to 20 per cent.